 - violating any other interlock restrictions.

-Most IIDs have cameras, so if you try to outsmart the device, you will have your actions documented on film.
+Most IIDs have cameras, so if you try to outsmart the device, your actions will be documented on film.

 Tampering is also a class 2 misdemeanor under CRS 42-2-132.5, carrying up to 120 days in jail and/or up to $750 in fines.3 This is in addition to any penalties you may have for the underlying DUI conviction, as the following table shows: